Advanced examples#

 The user can now use the raw data acquired by the quantum processor to perform an arbitrary post-processing analysis.
 This is one of the main advantages of this API compared to the cli execution.

-history = executor.history
+history = e.history

 data = t1_res.data # raw data